maravento/blackweb/README.md

         <li>Changes must be proposed via Issues.
 Pull Requests are not accepted.</li>
         <li>BlackWeb is designed exclusively for <a href="http://www.squid-cache.org/" target="_blank">Squid-Cache</a> and due to the large number of blocked domains it is not recommended to use it in other environments (DNSMasq, Pi-Hole, etc.), or add it to the Windows Hosts File, as it could slow down or crash it. <b>Use it at your own risk</b>.
 For more information check <a href="https://github.com/maravento/blackweb/issues/10#issuecomment-650834301" target="_blank">Issue 10</a></li>
         <li><b>Blackweb is NOT a blacklist service itself</b>.
 It does not independently verify domains.
 Its purpose is to consolidate and reformat public blacklist sources to make them compatible with Squid.</li>
-        <li>If your domain appears in Blackweb and you believe this is an error, you should review the public sources in <a href="#sources">SOURCES</a> to identify where it is listed and contact the maintainer of that list to request its removal.
+        <li>If your domain appears in Blackweb and you believe this is an error, you should review the public sources in <b>SOURCES</b> to identify where it is listed and contact the maintainer of that list to request its removal.
 Once the domain is removed from the upstream source, it will automatically disappear from Blackweb in the next update.
 You can also use the following script to perform the same verification:</li>
       </ul>
     </td>
     <td style="width: 50%; vertical-align: top;">